hitensaxena/spiritual-blog/README.md

 - Check browser console for errors
 - Verify all image URLs are accessible
 - Check that the build output in `dist/` folder is complete

+**CSS/Styling issues:**
+- If styles aren't applying correctly, verify the PostCSS configuration is correct
+- Check that the Tailwind CSS imports in `globals.css` are processing correctly

 ## 📁 Project Structure